 Dr. David Martyn

-Dr. David Martyn is an Associate Professor of Chemistry at Southwestern Oklahoma State University (SWOSU).
-He specializes in Organic Chemistry.
+Dr. David Martyn is an Associate Professor of Organic Chemistry in the Chemistry & Physics Department at Southwestern Oklahoma State University (SWOSU).

 EDUCATION